apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 ```

 The private key need not be encrypted.
 If it is, obviously you need to
 specify the private-key-password.
-That password can be a variable - specify it in curly braces in that case.
+That password can be (should be!) a variable - specify it in curly braces in that case.
+You should retrieve it from secure storage before invoking this policy.

 **Generate a JWT using RS256 - specify PEM file as resource in JAR**